amnn/sw-eng-talk/Exercises.md

 ## The `repeat` command

-We can simplify our code using the `repeat` command. `repeat` takes a number, and a sequence of commands, and it runs the sequences repeatedly, that number of times.
+We can simplify our code using the `repeat` command. `repeat` takes a number, and a sequence of commands, and it runs the sequence repeatedly, that number of times.

-Use the answers to the questions from the previous section to convert your square drawing code so that it uses a `repeat`.
+Use the answers to the questions from the previous section to convert your square drawing code so that it uses a `repeat` block.

 ## Variables

-Introduce a `sides` variable (in the `Data` section).
-We will set it to the number of sides we are going to draw before the repeat statement starts.
+Introduce a `sides` variable (see the `Data` section).
+Before the repeat command, we will set it to the number of sides we are going to draw.

-Replace numbers in the rest of the code with mathematical operations involving the `sides` variable.
+Replace numbers in the rest of the code with mathematical operations involving the `sides` variable, where you think they make sense.

 ## Spirals